 “Your baby’s beautiful,” I started as we neared one another, both of us stopping as I spoke.
-She gave me a half smile that seemed to be an effort.
-“Oh, I miss this age so much,” I said, fully of longing.
-Young Mom remained quiet, her face now becoming emotional.
-Clearly she needed encouragement.
+She gave me a half smile that seemed to be there only because of effort.
+“Oh, I miss this age so much,” I said, full of longing.
+Young Mom remained quiet.
+Her half smile faded.

 She looked like she wanted to cry.
 “I”m just so tired,” she said slowly, softly.
 Then the tears came.

 “Oh, it’s gonna be okay,” I said.
 “I know it’s hard.
 Really hard.
 But he’ll get easier.
 He will.
-For now, I want you to find something every day to savor about this because it’ll be gone before you know it.
-Right now he adores you and how often in life does anyone adore us?”
+For now, he adores you and how often in life does anyone adore us?”

 She nodded slightly.

-Now I was also wiping my eyes.
+Now my own eyes were filling.
 The tears came for her, for me and my own struggles, for all the difficulties that come with being a mom, regardless of what stage you’re in.
 “Mine is seventeen and is pushing away as hard as your is grabbing on.
 And I promise you’ll miss this.”

 Two strangers with sons at opposite ends of childhood, both of us feeling the difficulty of navigating the waters of motherhood, a job that’s never easy, a job that can shred us to our core and fill us up to overflowing.

 "I know it's hard.
-But it'll get easier.
-Find something to savor because it'll be gone before you know it."
+Look for something to savor because it'll be gone before you know it."
 The words intended for her were ironically meant for me, too.
 And for you.